TammyGirl2015/Vairgo/README.md

 # Vairgo Travel

-Vairgoo Travel is a travel blog that highlights the travels of a young woman, who mostly travels solo.
+Vairgo Travel is a travel blog that highlights the travels of a young woman, who mostly travels solo.
 It is a website designed to pique the interest of anyone with a desire to explore, discover and make memories!
 This site serves to immerse the audience in the experience, so they are excited about making such memories themselves.
 What makes this website stand out is the extra information that is provided: eateries, hidden gems and even hook-ups with local tour guides, all to help the user feel confident about travelling, even solo, to a foreign destination.

 ## FEATURES